lazarevtill/DeviantArt-fav-download-official-API/README.md

 ## 📄 License

-MIT License - Feel free to use and modify as needed.
+Apache-2.0 license - Feel free to use and modify as needed.